dofloinn/Fallout3rdYear/1_ClientServingProgramming/Exam Notes.md

 - Each side must take turns using (blocking) <mark style="background: #FF5582A6;">RECEIVE</mark> and <mark style="background: #FF5582A6;">SEND</mark>.

 <mark style="background: #FF5582A6;">Release Phase:</mark>
-- Either the client or the server application can call a ``DISCONNECT`` primitive:
+- Either the client or the server application can call a ``DISCONNECT`` primitive
 - This causes a ``DISCONNECT TPDU`` to be sent to the remote transport entity.
 - Once the ``DISCONNECT TPDU`` has been received and acknowledged the connection is deemed <mark style="background: #FF5582A6;">released</mark>.